 US Marshals task forces arrest Ohio man wanted in 2 slayings

-RAVENNA, Ohio - Law enforcement officials say a man suspected of killing a pregnant woman and her boyfriend has been arrested in southeast Ohio.
+Law enforcement officials say a man suspected of killing a pregnant woman and her boyfriend has been arrested in southeast Ohio.
+The U.S. Marshals Service issued a statement Saturday that says 25-year-old David Calhoun was wanted for the fatal shooting Nov.
+30 of 33-year-old Lashaun Sanders and 32-year-old Sara Marsh in Ravenna Township, about 45 miles south of Cleveland.

 Add your comments below